 Define Job Tasks

 and edit using the same interface as when you create tasks without a template.
+Note that editing job tasks will remove the template association from the job details.

-are the same as above for creating a job that did not start from a template
+is the same as above for creating a job that did not start from a template

 When you have completed all the sections of the job creation wizard, you have the same options for finishing as described above